-- 4.1 This section applies in respect of a transferable security or an approved money-market instrument ("such securities") that is issued by: - (a) the UK or an EEA State; - (b) a local authority of the UK or an EEA State; - (c) a non-EEA State other than the UK; or - (d) a public international body to which the UK or one or more EEA States belong. - 4.2 Where no more than 35% in value of a fund's investments is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue by the Company.
+4.1 This section applies in respect of a transferable security or an approved moneymarket instrument ("such securities") that is issued by:

+- (a) the UK or an EEA State; - (b) a local authority of the UK or an EEA State; - (c) a non-EEA State other than the UK; or - (d) a public international body to which the UK or one or more EEA States belong. - 4.2 Up to 35% of the Company's property may be invested in such securities. - 4.3 Notwithstanding paragraph 3.1, and subject to paragraph 4.1, in applying the 20% limit in paragraph 3.7, with respect to a single body, such securities issued by that body shall be taken into account.